AnonymousUser384/G-TransEval/README.md

 Their translation results are located in [./G-TransEval/Results](G-TransEval/Results/README.md).

 ## Unit Test Runner
-The automatic unit test tool is placed in the `TestRunner` folder.
+The automatic unit test tool is placed in [./TestRunner](TestRunner) folder.
 See [detailed instruction](TestRunner/README.md) for usages.